Last Updated: June 2026 · Read Time: 11 min · Desks Compared: 2

 Assemble in the room where the desk will live.
 A fully assembled E7 or E7 Pro is awkward to move through doorways, and the frame alone weighs over 70 lbs.

 For most people who are at or above average height and running a standard home office setup: yes.
 The C-frame is a daily quality-of-life improvement, the cable management system is substantially better, and the extra load capacity provides peace of mind for heavier setups.
-The $200 gap is real, but spread over a 15-year warranty desk it’s less significant than it looks at point of purchase.
+The ~$100 gap on typical promotional pricing is a smaller premium than most reviews suggest — and spread over a 15-year warranty desk, it’s even less significant than it looks at point of purchase.

 If your setup is a single monitor, keyboard, and laptop stand, the E7 is honest value.
 The Pro’s cable management and load capacity upgrades are less relevant when the load is light and there are fewer cables to manage.